Affective vs. Effective | Difference & Example Sentences

-Affective (pronounced [af-ek-tiv]) describes something that influences or causes feelings or emotions.
+- Affective (pronounced [af-ek-tiv]) describes something that influences or causes feelings or emotions.
 It can also describe how these emotions are expressed.

-Effective (pronounced [if-ek-tiv]) instead signifies that something is having an effect (especially the effect that was hoped for).
+- Effective (pronounced [if-ek-tiv]) instead signifies that something is having an effect (especially the effect that was hoped for).

 |Her affective disorder made it difficult for her to work a standard job.

 Cognitive bias can be suggested by several affective symptoms.
-You’re fired,

 The new study methods proved effective for the at-risk students.